What is the Alternative Investment Market (AIM)?

 Investing in companies listed on the AIM offers excellent potential returns on investment, but investors need to be keenly aware of the fact that most of the stocks trading on the AIM exchange are considered to be high-risk investments and commonly experience high levels of volatility associated with the market.

 For a firm to become a nomad on the AIM, they must meet the eligibility criteria outlined in the AIM Rules and also complete the appropriate application documents.
-The AIM’s regulation team reviews the firm’s application, and also holds discussions with the firm in detail.
-Prior the approval of a nomad, the firm and its executives will be subject to a gazetting period.
+The AIM’s regulation team reviews the firm’s application and holds discussions with the firm in detail.
+Prior to the approval of a nomad, the firm and its executives will be subject to a gazetting period.

 Other advisors included in the admission process include law firms, accountants, brokers, and public relations and investor relations firms.
 The advisors are required to be a firm, or company, rather than an individual.
 The AIM Rules for Nominated Advisors guides nomads on their ongoing responsibilities and on review and disciplinary procedures in the event that they are accused of acting improperly in their role as nomads.